Architeuthis-Flux/Recency-bias/README.md

 ## Settings

-Add to your settings.json (these are the current defaults):
+You can add any of these to your settings.json to change them (these are the defautls shown here.)

 ```json
 {